relrod/blog/drafts/2017-07-05-a-few-notes-about-djing-swing-dances.markdown

 to say that mixed criticism is bad, but simply that I am trying to play to the crowd collectively, and if only one person has that complaint and nobody else, then there's a chance that I am doing my job.

+## Interacting With People

+At a social event like swing dancing, you sometimes have to actually interact with people in real life.
+In our fast-paced technological world, this is unheard of.
+You're on your own.

+I kid.

+Mostly.

+There are two kinds of DJ interactions I'll discuss briefly.
+First, sometimes I will have people come up to me and ask me about the song I'm playing. **I love when people do this**.
+It's so much nicer than people secretly-but-not-really SoundHounding or Shazaming my set.
+When someone asks me about a song, I will try to go out of my way to thank them for doing so.

+The other kind of interaction is specifically for DJing band breaks.
+When I DJ band breaks, I try to interact with the band leader if I can during a band break.
+One of the best compliments a DJ can receive is from a band leader saying that they are enjoying your break set.
+One thing that I try to strive for is to have the band start playing along the last song of my break set when they are about to come back.
+This can be really cool.

+## Not Being the Only DJ

+Some venues have multiple DJs for a night.
+When you're the first DJ, I've found that you can just DJ as normal, starting off however you want.
+When you are the second DJ, however, it can be helpful to try and pick up from where the previous DJ left off, in terms of energy, speed, and so on, so that the transition isn't too jarring.
+I try not to repeat songs the first DJ played, though if I do, I ensure that it is a very different version.
+The music selection of jazz, swing, and blues, is enormous.
+Generally avoiding duplicates is pretty trivial.
+That brings me to...

+## Music Selection

+I've seen posts by people saying things like "Please don't ever play broadway musical songs."
+I think that guidelines like this are, well, largely misguided.
+In fact, many classes from the thirties, like "Let's Do It (Let's Fall In Love)," and "This Can't Be Love," originally appeared in musicals.
+Cole Porter's dayjob, in fact, was to write songs for musicals.

+If I were forced to make a guideline that encompasses this kind of thing, I'd say "have a large enough variety that you aren't only playing songs from broadway musicals [or any other one source]."

+I try to play music that is true to the genre of the dance I am DJing.
+If I'm DJing a swing dance, I'm less apt to want to play Latin or pop music or anything that doesn't have a swung rhythm (I'm looking at you, electro-swing).
+If I'm playing a blues dance, I'm less apt to play an upbeat Lindy song.
+A lot of this is to your discretion, but staying true to the genre is something that all of my favorite DJs have in common.
+This can be challenging when you consider requests (see above) for out-of-genre songs, and in fact, requests are usually the only time I will sometimes venture out of the genre.